 I see something like this on Facebook and wonder how anyone could believe it.

 UPDATE: Thanks to commentator Erin for posting a link to the real story behind this paint job.
-It had nothing to do with a homeowners association and flying the American flag and instead had everything to do with a guy acting like a jerk towards the local historical society.
+It had nothing to do with a homeowner association and flying the American flag.
+Instead, it had everything to do with a guy acting like a jerk towards the local historical society.